HybridGraph/Faiter/README.md

 Faiter is a fault-tolerant framework for asynchronous iterative computations in cloud environments.

 ##1.
 Introduction
 Faiter is a prototype system with simple yet efficient fault-tolerance components for distributed asynchronous iterative computation  engines.
-Many well-known algorithms are iterative in nature, like PageRank, Penalized Hitting Probability, and Katz Metric.
+Many well-known algorithms are iterative in nature, like PageRank, Penalized Hitting Probability (PHP), and Katz Metric.
 Asynchronous  computation model can significantly improve the performance of these algorithms in distributed environments.
 However, it is challenging  to recover from failures in such a model, since a typical checkpointing based appoach requires many expensive synchronization barriers that largely offset the gains of asynchronous computations.

 The built-in fault-tolerant component in Faiter utilizes data on surviving machines to recover data on failed machines, rather than  checkpoints.
 Additionally, a novel asynchronous checkpointing method is introduced to further boost the recovery efficiency at the price  of nearly zero overhead.
 Faiter provides simple APIs to facilitate tolerating failures for asynchronous computations.
 Also, Faiter  performs load balancing on recovery by re-assigning lost data onto multiple machines.